Voro (footballer)

 Salvador González Marco (born 9 October 1963), known as Voro, is a Spanish former professional footballer who played as a central defender.

 During his career, he played mostly for Valencia and Deportivo (a total of 11 La Liga seasons, 318 matches), also coaching the former club on several occasions.

 Voro represented Spain at the 1994 World Cup.
+After retiring, he had several stints as manager of Valencia.

 Club career

-Born in L'Alcúdia, Valencian Community, Voro graduated from hometown Valencia CF's youth academy, going on to represent their reserves in his first two years as a senior.
-A one-and-a-half-year loan with CD Tenerife in the Segunda División notwithstanding as he was performing his conscription in the city, he played eight seasons – seven in La Liga – with the Ches first team, which included 37 games with two goals in 1989–90 as they finished second.
+Born in L'Alcúdia, Valencian Community, Voro graduated from hometown Valencia's youth academy, going on to represent their reserves in his first two years as a senior.
+A one-and-a-half-year loan with Tenerife in the Segunda División notwithstanding as he was performing his conscription in the city, he played eight seasons – seven in La Liga – with the Ches first team, which included 37 games with two goals in 1989–90 as they finished second.

 Subsequently, Voro joined Deportivo de La Coruña, being an instrumental part in the rise of Super Depor during the early to mid-1990s.
-Having started the 1996–97 campaign with the Galicians he finished it with CD Logroñés, retiring in the second tier in 1999.
+Having started the 1996–97 campaign with the Galicians he finished it with Logroñés, retiring in the second tier in 1999.